OrlandoFang/league-of-legends-role-prediction/README.md

 Test statistic: Difference in accuracy (support minus damage-dealers).

 Significance level: 0.01
+  I picked Significance level of 0.01 to be highly significant and to minimize the risk of concluding that a difference exists when there is no actual difference.

 Resulting p-value: 0.00
+  Result after 1000 repetitions of permutation test.

-Conclusion: Since my resulting p-value 0.00 is smaller than the significance level of 0.01, I reject the null hypothesis that the model is fair and its precision for damager-dealers and supports are roughly the same, and any differences are due to random chance.
+Conclusion: Since my resulting p-value 0.00 is smaller than the significance level of 0.01, I reject the null hypothesis, which claims that the model is fair and its precision for damager-dealers and supports are roughly the same and any differences are due to random chance.